ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 It will copy connection profile and Admin Profile inside the './profile' folder with name '{orgname}-ccp.json' and '{orgname}-admin.json' respectively.

 #### Enroll Admin User
-Execute below command to enroll the Admin user.
+Execute below command to enroll the Admin user
 ```
 npm run enrollAdmin
 ```